MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

 - The information types use the Office 365 built-in data loss prevention (DLP) sensitivity information types and pattern detection.
 You can choose from many common sensitive information types, some of which are specific for different regions.
 For more information about the information types that you can select, see [What the sensitive information types look for](https://support.office.com/article/What-the-sensitive-information-types-look-for-fd505979-76be-4d9f-b459-abef3fc9e86b) from the Office documentation.

-- This list of information types that you can select from the Azure portal is periodically updated to include any new Office DLP additions.
+- The list of information types that you can select from the Azure portal is periodically updated to include any new Office DLP additions.
 However, the list excludes any custom sensitive information types that you have defined and uploaded as a rule package to the Office 365 Security & Compliance Center.

 - When Azure Information Protection evaluates the information types that you select, it does not use the Office DLP confidence level setting but matches according to the lowest confidence.